changesets/action/README.md

 - createGithubReleases - A boolean value to indicate whether to create Github releases after `publish` or not.
 Default to `true`
 - cwd - Changes node's `process.cwd()` if the project is not located on the root.
 Default to `process.cwd()`

+### GitHub personal access token

+In order to open a PR and run the relevant GitHub actions, Changesets Release Action needs a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) configured with the proper permissions.

+The examples below refers to this token as `YOUR_GITHUB_TOKEN`.

+1. Go to: `Profile` > `Developer Settings` > `Personal access tokens`
+2. Make sure you have a **Fine-grained token** (suggested) with `Read and write` permissions for `Content` and `Pull requests`
+3. Make sure the token is assigned to your repository
+4. Make the token value available to your GitHub actions in: `Repo settings` > `Secrets and variables` > `Actions`

+Read more information about configuring GitHub PAT [here](https://github.com/changesets/action/issues/187).

 ### Outputs

 - published - A boolean value to indicate whether a publishing is happened or not